Superficial (album)

 The album has retrospectively received more positive reviews, with many critics suggesting that Montag's public image unfairly overshadowed the music.
-It became a cult classic among fans, and fourteen years after its release, the album track "I'll Do It" received a surge of streams and was released as a single on December 13, 2024, after going viral on the video-sharing TikTok.
+It became a cult classic among fans, and fourteen years after its release, the album track "I'll Do It" received a surge of streams and was officially released as the album's fourth single on December 13, 2024, after going viral on the video-sharing TikTok.

-To celebrate the 15th anniversary of the album, an extended edition was released on January 11, 2025, including remixes and recordings from the original sessions that didn’t make the track list.
-Around this time, Montag and her family's home was destroyed by the Palisades Fire in 2025 and was shown on many news outlets.
+To celebrate the 15th anniversary of the album, an extended edition was released on January 11th, 2025, including remixes and recordings from the original sessions that didn't make the finalized track list.
+It was around this time, Montag and her family's home was destroyed by the Palisades Fire in 2025 and was shown on many news outlets, resulting in an outpouring of fan support resulting in the album's resurgence on sales and streaming platforms.

 Many new observers began purchasing and streaming the album to show consolation, which resulted in the album debuting at 54 on the US Billboard 200, and number two on the US Top Dance Albums, with 15,000 album-equivalent units.
+The album also debuted at number 4 on the Top Album Sales chart, number 9 on the Independent Albums chart, and number 13 on the Catalog Albums chart.

-"I'll Do It" and "Superficial" also charted at numbers 5 and 9 on the Hot Dance/Pop Songs chart, marking her second and third songs to ever make a debut on any Billboard charts.
-The original version of the album, the single "Superficial", and a later remix of "I'll Do It" featuring Pitbull, all remained at number one for some time on the main iTunes Store charts in several countries.
+Two singles from the album, "I'll Do It" and "Superficial" charted at numbers 5 and 9 on the Hot Dance/Pop Songs chart, marking her second and third songs to ever make a debut on any Billboard charts.
+Both songs also debuted at number 2 and 4 on the all-genre Digital Songs chart.
+The original version of the album, the single "Superficial", and both the original version of "I'll Do It" and the remix featuring Pitbull, all reached and remained at number one for some time on the main iTunes Store charts in several countries.

-A digital reissue entitled Superficial 2: Heidiwood Edition was surprise released on January 24, 2025, and supplements the original track listing with a 12 track cut down tracklist of Montag’s second studio album, Heidiwood (2025).
+A digital reissue entitled Superficial 2: Heidiwood Edition was surprise released on January 24, 2025, and supplements the original track listing with a 12 track cut down tracklist of Montag's second studio album, Heidiwood (2025).